FluxusV2/FluxusV2/README.md

 apple ❌

-if u wanna download the executor🎉 u need to turn off this ⬇
+if u wanna download the executor🎉 u need to turn this off  ⬇ before downloading the executor